viamrobotics/docs/docs/tutorials/try-viam.md

 ## Connecting to a Viam rover with the Viam SDK

-You can write your own code to control the Viam robot.
+You can write your own code to control the Viam robot using Viam's SDKs.
-Before you get started, you will need to install an SDK locally.
-After adding an SDK, try some SDK coding in our [Webcam Line-Follower](../webcam-line-follower-robot) tutorial.
+Learn how to use a Viam SDK to make the Viam Rover drive in a square in our [using the Viam SDK to control your Viam Rover tutorial](/tutorials/try-viam-sdk/).

 ### How to install a Viam SDK